cal-itp/data-infra/docs/architecture/data.md

 ### Bring data into Google Cloud Storage

-We store our raw, un-transformed data in Google Cloud Storage to ensure that we can always recover the raw data if needed.
+We store our raw, un-transformed data in Google Cloud Storage, usually in perpetuity, to ensure that we can always recover the raw data if needed.

 We store data in [hive-partitioned buckets](https://cloud.google.com/bigquery/docs/hive-partitioned-queries#supported_data_layouts) so that data is clearly labeled and partitioned for better performance.
 We use UTC dates and timestamps in hive paths (for example, for the timestamp of the data extract) for consistency.